svedev0/coreboy-net8/README.md

 and/or rewritten in order to ensure compatibility and modern best practices.

 Some sacrifices have been made in order to increase velocity.
-For instance, native desktop support for Linux and MacOS have been removed temporarily but are planned to be reimplemented in a modern way in the future.
+For instance, native desktop support for Linux and MacOS were temporarily cut but are now being implemented (at least for Linux).

 ## Contributing